ros2/rosbag2/docs/design/statistics_about_lost_and_recorded_messages.md

-   Will need to add a new `MessagesLostNotifier` class to the `rosbag2_transport::recorder` that will publish on a predefined topic, incremental statistics about the number of lost messages and bytes written on a per-topic basis when messages lost happened.
+   Will need to add a new `MessagesLostNotifier` class to the `rosbag2_transport::recorder` that will publish on a predefined topic, incremental statistics about the number of lost messages on a per-topic basis when messages lost happened.
    - To facilitate this, the Rosbag2 recorder shall satisfy the following requirements:
       1. The messages lost event shall be published from the Rosbag2 recorder on a dedicated topic. e.g., `/events/rosbag2_messages_lost`